The Blue Yonder: Plot

-Later that evening, Max breaks Jonathan out of jail and takes him home.
-In the middle of the night Max decides to take an alternate route on his transatlantic flight.
+Later that evening, after comparing the key Jonathan gave him with the one in his time machine blueprint and finding they're the same, Max breaks Jonathan out of jail.
+They return to Finch's basement and find the time machine.
+After embracing Jonathan as his grandson and seriously considering Jonathan's warning not to attempt the transatlantic flight, Max takes him home.
+In the middle of the night, remembering that Jonathan said he would fail by taking the northern route for the crossing, Max decides to take an alternate route.
 The next morning, Jonathan wakes up and finds a note from Max saying he's going to attempt the flight and wishes him off.
 Jonathan races to the airfield to stop Max but is too late.
 Finch and the police officer are there, and begin to chase Jonathan who heads back toward the time machine.
 With only seconds to spare, Jonathan activates the time machine and disappears with Finch and the police captain barely missing him.
 A group of police officials file into the room discovering bootlegged liquor stash, and begin to arrest Finch and the corrupt police captain.

 Jonathan emerges back in 1985 saddened that he failed his mission to save his grandfather.
 While walking near some baseball fields, a baseball lands near an aviation memorial statue and the kids ask if Jonathan can throw the ball back.
-As he's picking it up, he notices the plaque has changes from before his trip.
+As he's picking it up, he notices the plaque has changed from before his trip.
 It now credits Max Knickerbocker for making the "nearest successful Atlantic crossing before Lindbergh" and that The Blue Yonder plane was found off the French coast, indicating that while Max still died, he had successfully traversed the Atlantic before Lindbergh.
 Inspired by this new knowledge, Jonathan picks up the ball and lobs it into the air with a renewed force he was unable to achieve in the beginning of the movie.